evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * Choose between panel types, including Line Plot, Bar Plot, Histogram, etc.
 * Create multiple panels and organize them using tabs.

 You can create the tabs and panels from the user interface or do it programmatically.
+You can choose between pre-built tabs or design your own combination of panels.

-Let's first explore the API route.
+Let's first explore the API route for custom panel combination.
 We will keep it simple and add three panels to a single "Summary" tab.
 Say, you want track:
 * the number of rows (inferences)
 * the share of drifting features, and
 * the mean value of a specific column (e.g. named "capital-gain" ).